ellisonbg/py4science/book/getting_started.rst

-Another set of handy functions for creating arrays are ``zeros`` and ``ones``, create an array filled with either zeros or ones.
+Another set of handy functions for creating arrays are ``zeros`` and ``ones``, which create a pre-dimensioned array filled with either zeros or ones.
 In the example below, we create a 3x3x4 array of zeros and then assign the first element the value 12

 .. ipython::